 PHIL 494-3.
 Ethical Theory.
 The nature of ethical theory is a vigorously contested issue in philosophy today, and one that has very significant practical implications for society.
 What is the status of the moral principles of the Hebrew-Christian moral tradition?
 Can they be defended and argued on the basis of reason and common human experience, or are they only “house rules” for those particular communities that have religious allegiances?
 Can we still talk today of a “common morality”, accessible in principle to all people in society, that can be the basis of law and policy?
 Should ethical reflection be conducted in terms of action guiding precepts or ideals of moral character?
 Are questions of right and wrong capable of being decided on rational grounds?
 How, if at all, can rival moral judgments be established as true over competitors?
 How are moral principles to be applied in concrete situations?
 Such questions are but a few of those that arise in moral philosophy, questions that have occupied a great part of the energies of the West’s leading philosophers since Socrates.
 This course is an advanced undergraduate seminar course in ethical theory.
-It is designed to satisfy the Capstone requirement for the Philosophy major, bringing into operation the philosophical understanding and skills developed over your college years.

 PHIL 494-4.
 Christianity and Postmodernity.
 An assessment of the postmodern critique of traditional Western metaphysical, epistemological, and religious claims in the light of the Christian faith.
 Includes thinkers such as Chrétien, Derrida, Heidegger, Henry, Husserl, Levinas, and Marion.